Alexander Garden Obelisk: Move

-In 1966, the monument, originally located at the entrance to the upper garden, was moved to the center of the upper gardens to the grotto "Ruins" in connection with the construction of the memorial "Tomb of the Unknown Soldier".

-Just at this place on the 3rd of November, 1918, the first anniversary of the Revolution, was established and stood for several days the concrete figure of Robespierre (work of sculptor B. J. Sandomirsky).
+In 1966, the monument, originally located at the entrance to the upper garden, was moved to the center of the upper gardens, in front of the ruined grotto, in connection with the construction of the Tomb of the Unknown Soldier.
+On this exact place, on the 3 November 1918, the first anniversary of the Revolution, was established and stood for several days the concrete figure of Robespierre (work of sculptor B. J. Sandomirsky).
 But soon the monument was blown up by unknown persons — on the 7th of November, the sculpture was found destroyed.
-"Northern commune" reported: "the Monument to Robespierre on the night of 6th to 7th of November had been destroyed by someone's criminal hand.
+"Northern commune" reported: "the Monument to Robespierre on the night of 6/7 November had been destroyed by someone's criminal hand.
 The figure of Robespierre, made of concrete, turned into a pile of small fragments scattered around.
 The pedestal has survived.
 On a guarded scene and put under investigation".
 However, another newspaper, "Izvestia", offered another version of the monument allegedly collapsed", due to improper location of the center of gravity of the whole figure of the monument is that it was noticed even when it was being built".